54481andrew/pathogen-spillover-forecast/README.md

 to the Lassa virus (LASV), a rodent-borne pathogen capable of causing febrile illness (i.e., Lassa Fever) in humans.

-The scripts contained in this directory take in data-sets that describe locations of the LASV reservoir, locations of pathogen presence/absence from surveys of reservoir populations, as well as human seroprevalence data, and output a prediction of the number of spillover infections into human populations each year.
+The scripts contained in this directory take in datasets that describe locations of the LASV reservoir, locations of pathogen presence/absence from surveys of reservoir populations, as well as human seroprevalence data, and output a prediction of the number of spillover infections into human populations each year.

 The model generates predictions of the spillover rate into humans in two stages.
 In the first stage, the model learns to associate the spatial distribution of the animal reservoir, and the distribution of the pathogen, with environmental attributes and human population density.
 These associations are learned by boosted classification trees within the Reservoir Layer and Pathogen Layer directories, respectively.
 These fitted models are used to generate a combined risk of pathogen spillover into humans.
 The second stage of the model is contained in the Human_LASV_Incidence directory, and uses a regression model to associate seroprevalence in human populations with the combined risk derived in the first stage.
 Hypothesis testing that is associated with this regression automatically provides a rigorous evaluation of the spillover risk's ability to predict human LASV seroprevalence.
 Lastly, an SIRS model is used to convert the predicted seroprevalence into estimates of human LASV infections in West Africa.